 If you are not around an existing field and cannot easily locate the text by looking at the source code, use the Search function of your browser:

-- Enter the piece of text you are looking for (example in the screenshot below: a link containing
+Enter the piece of text you are looking for (for example in the screenshot below: a link containing

 How to extract a link from a document?